-- Humanities significance and impact: The humanities significance of the applicant organization, its mission, programming, and/or collections.
-The potential impact of the proposed climate smart goals on institutional resilience, humanities programming, collections, education, or scholarship in the long term.
-If applicable, the merits of a proposal involving a consortium. - 2.
+- 1. Humanities significance and impact: The humanities significance of the applicant organization, its mission, programming, and/or collections.
+The potential impact of the proposed climate smart goals on humanities programming, collections, education, or scholarship in the long term.
+The clarity and persuasiveness of the benefits to the humanities and their long-term sustainability as presented in the application.
+If applicable, the merits of a proposal involving a consortium, including the humanities significance of each consortium member. - 2.
 Institutional commitment: The level of institutional commitment to the planning process and future implementation of the proposed climate action plan.
+The alignment

-The alignment of climate smart planning activities with the institution's mission and existing strategic goals.
+- of climate smart planning activities with the institution's mission and existing strategic goals.
 If applicable, the level of commitment from consortium members. - 3.
-Quality of the plan: The comprehensiveness and methodological soundness of the proposed activities and elements that comprise the climate action planning process.
-The alignment with existing best practices; national, state, and local climate or clean energy goals; and stakeholder needs.

-- 4. Work plan and budget: The feasibility, efficiency, and productivity of the planning project, as demonstrated by the work plan.
+Climate action planning: The comprehensiveness and methodological soundness of the proposed activities and elements that comprise the climate action planning process.
+The alignment with existing best practices; national, state, and local climate or clean energy goals; and stakeholder needs. - 4.
+Work plan and budget: The feasibility, efficiency, and productivity of the planning project, as demonstrated by the work plan.
 The soundness and feasibility of the proposed fundraising plan and timeline.
-The reasonableness of the proposed budget. - 5.
-Quality of the project team: The experience and appropriateness of the project team, including the project director, fundraising and facilities staff, staff at partner institutions (if applicable), and consultants.
+The reasonableness of the proposed budget.
+The clarity and detail of the description of the planned expenditures (federal and non-federal combined). - 5.
+Project team: The experience and appropriateness of the project team, including the project director, fundraising and facilities staff, staff at partner institutions (if applicable), and consultants.
 If applicable, the experience and appropriateness of participating staff from consortium members. - 6.
 Plan assessment, dissemination, and next steps: The soundness and feasibility of the evaluation of the planning process, dissemination of the climate smart action plan, and the likelihood that the goals and measures of the plan will be implemented.
 As applicable, the quality and institutional focus of individual plans for consortium members.